Thailand's Royal Coronation: What Bangkok travelers need to know

 Monday, May 6, has been declared a public holiday so government offices and some banks will be closed.

-At 4:30 p.m., the king is scheduled to greet the public on a balcony of the Suddhaisavarya Prasad Hall inside the Grand Palace.
+At 4:30 p.m., the King is scheduled to greet the public on a balcony of the Suddhaisavarya Prasad Hall inside the Grand Palace.

 Celebratory shows will kick off at Sanam Luang from late afternoon.
-These include a drone light and sound display -- see the above video of the rehearsal -- at around 7 p.m.
+These include a drone light and sound display -- see the above video of the rehearsal -- around 7 p.m.

 Volunteers walk in front of the Grand Palace before a rehearsal for the royal coronation of Thailand's King Maha Vajiralongkorn.